International Energy Agency

 Nuclear Energy Agency

-U.S. participation in the Nuclear Energy Agency (NEA) helps maintain and enhance the scientific, technological and legal basis required for the safe, environmentally-friendly and economic use of nuclear energy for peaceful purposes.
+U.S. participation in the Nuclear Energy Agency (NEA), a specialized, semi-autonomous agency of the OECD, helps maintain and enhance the scientific, technological and legal basis required for the safe, environmentally-friendly and economic use of nuclear energy for peaceful purposes.

-The NEA is closely aligned to the U.S. Government's priorities on nuclear energy - including activities relating to nuclear regulatory, safety, security, and radiation protection matters.
-U.S. delegates maintain very active roles in NEA committees and working groups and derive a great deal of benefit from the international dialogue.
-Technical delegates hail almost exclusively from the Department of Energy and the Nuclear Regulatory Commission.
-Programs of particular interest to the United States include: the Generation IV International Forum (GIF) - a technology forum, and the Multinational Design Evaluation Program (MDEP) - a regulatory-focused forum.
-The NEA provides the Technical Secretariat for both of these programs (which originated in the United States).
+The U.S. Government has been a very active member of the NEA due to shared mutual interests – such as in projects and activities relating to nuclear technology and science, regulation, safety, security, and radiation protection and waste management, to name a few.
+U.S. delegates maintain active roles in NEA committees and working groups and derive benefit from the international dialogue.
+Technical delegates hail almost primarily from the Department of Energy and its national laboratories and the Nuclear Regulatory Commission.
+Two ongoing programs of particular interest to the United States include: the Generation IV International Forum (GIF) - a technology forum, and the Multinational Design Evaluation Program (MDEP) - a regulatory-focused forum.
+The NEA provides the Technical Secretariat for both of these programs, which had their early origins in the United States.

 The NEA is helping to address other U.S. interests:

-- The Department of Energy's National Nuclear Security Administration works closely with the Nuclear Energy Agency to prepare for nuclear emergency response and management of radiological emergencies;
+- The United States is working closely with the NEA to prepare for nuclear emergency response and management of radiological emergencies (INEX-5).